Quansight-Labs/ndindex/docs/indices/index.md

 This section of the ndindex documentation discusses the semantics of NumPy indices.
-This really is more of a documentation of NumPy itself than of ndindex (and for basic single dimension indices, the built-in Python sequence types such as `list` and `str`).
+This really is more of a documentation of NumPy itself than of ndindex.
 However, understanding the underlying semantics of indices is critical making the best use of ndindex, as well as for making the best use of NumPy arrays themselves.
+Furthermore, the sections on [integer indices](integer-indices) and [slices](slices-docs) also apply to the built-in Python sequence types like `list` and `str`.

+This guide is aimed for people who are new to NumPy indexing semantics, but it also tries to be as complete as possible and at least mention all the various corner cases.
+Some of these technical points can be glossed over if you are a beginner.

 ```{note}
 For clarity, in this document, and throughout the ndindex documentation, the